lukavr05/final-year-project/documents/main.typ

 === Normalising Instruction n-grams

-Now we have extracted the raw n-grams, the challenge of normalising this list of tuples in a way that can be processed by a machine learning algorithm.
+Now we have extracted the raw n-grams, the challenge becomes normalising this list of tuples in a way that can be processed by a machine learning algorithm.
 A well-known and proven method is TF-IDF (Term Frequency - Inverse Document Frequency).
 It is essentially a way to weight the importance of a word (or token) in a document, _relative_ to a collection of documents.
 This means that tokens which appear a lot in one document won't affect the overall score as much @bafna2016.
 In the context of the project, each "document" is a binary file and each "token" is an instruction n-gram.
 However, this normalisation is done at the dataset level, as the IDF analysis requires the entire corpus.
 This means, for now, we can just do the TF part, where we can store all the unique n-grams in a file, with their count.
 Then, when we have an entire dataset, we can implement a pipeline (more in *Chapter 4*) that can handle the IDF.

 == Control Flow